-Whether you’ve got a large, loyal audience or you’re just starting out, promoting your course can increase sales and attract new students.
+Whether you already have a large audience or you’re just starting out, promoting your course can increase sales and attract new learners.
 Learn how to use tools like coupons and referral links to improve your revenue and reach.

-First of all, no one knows your course better than you do.
-You know exactly who it’s for, what they’ll learn, and how it will benefit them.
-So you’re in a great position to spread the word, especially when your course is newly published.
+First, no one knows your course better than you do.
+You know exactly who it’s for, what your students will learn, and how it will benefit them.
+This puts you in a great position to spread the word about your course, especially when it’s recently published.

-Second, the students you bring in are generally more engaged.
-On average, students who purchase a course through an instructor link watch about 30% more course content in their first week than those brought in by Udemy promotions.
-The student/instructor connection really does matter!
+Second, the learners you bring in are generally more engaged.
+On average, learners who purchase a course through an instructor referral link watch about 30% more course content in their first week than those brought in by Udemy promotions.
+The learner/instructor connection really does matter.

 Great marketing is about finding the people who have a problem your course can address, helping them understand how your course will solve their problem, and making it easy for them to enroll.
 This is where links and coupons come in.